 What styles of music can the pianist play?

 While specific pianists may specialise in particular areas of repertoire, almost any style of music – including pop, jazz, folk, classical – works on the piano.
-Many pianists are happy to play a variety of repertoire during the same event, and some are piano vocalists, able to sing as well.
+Many pianists are happy to play a wide range of repertoire during the same event, and some are even singing pianists.

 What’s the difference between different types of pianos?